psykodali/ngsign_odoo_integration/README.md

 ### 📥 **Automatic Document Download**
 Signed documents are automatically downloaded and attached to the sales order when the signature is completed.

-### 🎨 **Modern UI with Brand Colors**
-Custom-styled buttons using NGSIGN brand colors (#ffcc00) for a consistent, professional look.

 ### 🔒 **Secure & Compliant**
-Uses NGSIGN's certified timestamp signatures for legally binding electronic signatures that comply with international standards.
+Uses NGSIGN's qualified signature service  for legally binding electronic signatures that comply with international standards.

 ## 📦 Installation